klaas1979/tablesmith-like-api/README.md

 Links to Table calls including parameter values can be created with this link syntax:
 `@Tablesmith[CallSyntax]{Link Name}` or `@TS[CallSyntax]{Link Name}`.
 The `{Link Name}` can be omitted, then the tablename is used instead.

 Where `CallSyntax` must be in format defined above.
-This links can be embedded anywhere where FoundryVTT `@Marco` / `@Compendium` / ... links work.

 This links are useful to embed in JournalEntries RollTables or Chat Messages to have a shortcut to a Tablesmith call.

 ### API

-For the full documentation of API methods see the source documentation in [tablesmithapi.ts](src/module/foundry/tablesmithapi.ts) that is well documented.
+TODO define API outside of Foundry

 The main method to use in the API is `evaluateTable(expression: string, options?: {...})` where the expression is a valid Table call, that may donate the Group to call, define Parameters and the roll count.
 I.e. `evaluateTable('[Char.name(1,name)]:5')`.
 The method takes an option argument, to configure the behaviour, i.e. adding result to chat, to a journal, configuring the journal and more.
 For the full documentation of options see the source documentation linked above.